 ‘Alistair Govier is one of the best pensions solicitors in the UK.
 Brain the size of a planet and very keen litigation brain.’

 ‘Robert James is the emperor of estoppel, having been involved in most of the successful estoppel claims in recent years.
 A brilliant strategist who sees through both the trees and the wood to the clear uplands beyond.’

 ‘The firm has an excellent client base that compares favourably with any competitor and operate over a broad area.
 Its size and resourcing enables it to go toe-to-toe with national and London firms.
 It has compendious knowledge of issues arising in the construction and real estate sectors, gets to grips with cases quickly and is extremely pro-active.’

 Stonebridge Colleges (Publishing) Limited

-- Represented the client in a Supreme Court appeal related to the enforcement of an international arbitration award.
+- Representing the Government of Romania in relation to proceedings in the Supreme Court concerning the enforcement of an international arbitration award.

 Chris Owen; Jonathan Hoey

 Other key lawyers:

 Ed Fiddick; Victoria Mabbett; Kate Ward; Nicola Mead-Batten